Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 ![Capture of Scaleway, Transactional Email page.
 For Domains, the Name field is blurred.
 There is a small red dot, indicating not verified, to the left of the blurred field.](img/smtp/image38.png)

-If you see a notification that your DKIM entry “missing or incorrect DNS records on your domain”, you may check that you entered the data correctly at Porkbun.
+If you see a notification that your DKIM entry is “missing or incorrect DNS records on your domain”, you may check that you entered the data correctly at Porkbun.

 Also, make sure you carefully follow the steps within these instructions at Part 3, Step 19 about [DKIM entries](#warning-about-dkim-entries-and-porkbun).